top of page

 Fatty fish such as salmon is high in omega-3 fatty acids, which help reduce inflammation, and polyunsaturated fatty acids (PUFAs), which help lower your bad cholesterol and reduce your risk of heart disease and stroke.

-4. Nuts and seeds Nuts and seeds are considered high thermic foods, flaxseeds and Brazil nuts are the best choices you can make.
+4. Nuts and seeds Nuts and seeds are considered high thermic foods; flaxseeds and Brazil nuts are the best choices you can make.
 Nuts and seeds also contain a lot of vitamins and nutrients that support metabolic health.
 They’re also high in soluble fiber, which slows the absorption of food and keeps you satiated.

 5. Beans and legumes